svinod-030/npm-packages/packages/feature-toggle-js/README.md

 ## Environment Variable Naming Convention

 - All feature toggles must be prefixed with `TOGGLE_`.
+This is to differentiate the feature toggles from other project related environment variables.
 - The toggle name should be descriptive and written in uppercase letters with underscores as separators.

 Example: